algolia/community-project-boilerplate/README.md

 ## Changes to be done before going live

-- Rename any folder and replace any occurence of `community-project-boilerplate` to `a-super-project`.
+- Rename any folder and replace any occurence of `community-project-boilerplate` to `my-project`.
 - Remove `meta(name='ROBOTS', content='NOINDEX, NOFOLLOW')` from [src/community-project-boilerplate-docgen/layouts/common/meta.pug](./src/community-project-boilerplate-docgen/layouts/common/meta.pug).

 ## Project structure